1d30c0/VulnHub-writeups/Cybersploit.md

 ~~~

-By looking up the kernel version, we find a [known vulnerability,](https://nvd.nist.gov/vuln/detail/cve-2015-1328]) and an [exploit](https://www.exploit-db.com/exploits/37292) we can use:
+By looking up the kernel version, we find a [known vulnerability,](https://nvd.nist.gov/vuln/detail/cve-2015-1328]) and an [exploit](https://www.exploit-db.com/exploits/37292) we can use.
 ![[exploitdb_cybersploit.png]]